-Queen Grace Foundation (QGF) was birthed from the Founder’s personal experiences as a Princess of Agbor Kingdom, an orphan and a victim of domestic violence in marriage.
+The Queen Grace Foundation sister charity for the Obi Ikenchukwu Foundation (OIF) Nigeria, was birthed from the Founder’s personal experiences as a Princess of Agbor Kingdom, an orphan, and survivor of domestic violence in marriage.
 The loss of her parents (HRM.
-Obi Ikenchukwu I. and Queen Grace Ikenchukwu of Agbor Kingdom) at a young age created a void within her which she was aware could only be filled by their love and attention.
+Obi Ikenchukwu I. and Queen Grace Ikenchukwu of Agbor Kingdom), at a young age created a void within her which she was aware could only be filled by their love and attention.
 She also experienced firsthand domestic violence during her brief marriage and as a result strongly advocates against violence (domestic and general) against women and girls who are usually the victims.
-As a daughter of Agbor, she is quite passionate about the Arts and Culture of her people as well as her country, Nigeria.
+As a daughter of Agbor, she is quite passionate about the Art and Culture of her people as well as her country, Nigeria.
 She strongly believes that the identity of an individual or a group of people is embedded in their culture.

-1. Promote the welfare of the orphan child and female victims of violence (domestic or general), especially the under-aged abused girls;
+- To promote the welfare of the orphan child and female victims of violence (domestic or general), especially the under-aged abused girls,

 Since inception, the Foundation has taken strong measures towards fulfilling its aims and objectives.
 These measures include:

-Scholarship Schemes: The QGF operates several scholarship schemes for the education of orphans and girls/women.
+Scholarship Schemes: The Queen Grace Foundation operates several scholarship schemes for the education of orphans and girls/women.
 They include the QGF Scholarship which is specifically for the education of orphans within primary and secondary schools.
-We also have the Genevieve Ikenchukwu Scholarship Scheme for Girls, which is solely for the university education of girls/women, especially orphans and application for the 2019 GISSG Scholarship is currently ongoing click here to find out more.
+We also have the GISSG) Genevieve Ikenchukwu Scholarship Scheme for Girls, which is solely for the university education of girls/women, especially orphan girls.
+Application for the current year is underway –Click here to find out more.

-The QGF invites you to join us in making a difference by being a part of any or all of the above projects because with beautiful MINDS, we can realize our dreams.
-To get involved, contact us or donate to our projects.
+The OIF invites you to join us in making a difference by being a part of any or all of the above projects because with beautiful minds we can realize our dreams.